Brighton and Hove Association

 During the winter we have meetings twice a month with interesting talks on offer, plus a number of social events including a Spring Lunch, Christmas Tea and a New Year Lunch.
 In the summer, we arrange outings to National Trust properties and other places of interest.

 I organise the annual holiday for the group, where we add on £5 to what each member pays as a donation to the Trust.
-I also arrange the speakers for our bi monthly meetings and with another member, arrange the four outings we do each year.
+I am also part of a team which arranges the four outings we do each year.